 Skip to content

-Several Ways to Collect Logs in Kubernetes Clusters
+Several Playbooks for Log Collection in Kubernetes Clusters

 Introduction

-For enterprise application systems, logs are very important, especially in a Kubernetes environment where log collection becomes more complex.
-Therefore, DataKit provides robust support for log collection, supporting multiple environments and various technology stacks.
-Next, we will provide a detailed explanation of how to use DataKit for log collection.
+For enterprise application systems, logs are of great importance, especially in a Kubernetes environment where log collection becomes more complex.
+Therefore, DataKit provides very robust support for log collection, supporting multiple environments and various technology stacks.
+The following will provide a detailed explanation of the usage of DataKit's log collection.

 Prerequisites

-Log in to Guance, navigate to 【Integration】->【DataKit】-> 【Kubernetes】, and follow the instructions to install DataKit in your Kubernetes cluster.
-The datakit.yaml file used for deployment will be referenced in subsequent operations.
+Log in to Guance, 【Integration】->【Datakit】-> 【Kubernetes】, please follow the instructions to install DataKit in your Kubernetes cluster.
+The datakit.yaml file used during deployment will be referenced in subsequent operations.

 The default log level for DataKit is Info.
-If you need to change the log level to Debug, add an environment variable in the datakit.yaml.
+If you need to adjust the log level to Debug, add an environment variable in the datakit.yaml file.

 - name: ENV_LOG_LEVEL